steno-aarhus/research/about/quarto.md

 ## Conclusion

-We choose to use Quarto for making our Steno Aarhus websites.
+We chose to use Quarto for making our Steno Aarhus websites.
 Quarto is a powerful and flexible tool for creating websites that is easy to use and accessible.
 It is a great choice for researchers who want to create a website for their research, as they are already likely using Quarto